wpswings/woo-gift-cards-lite/readme.txt

 2. **Product settings** - You can exclude the product categories for the Gift Cards.
 3. **Email Template** - The merchant can manage their email templates by giving settings and shortcodes.
 4. **Delivery Setting** -  You can select the delivery method of the gift card which you want to provide your customer.
 5. **Other Settings** - This setting provides the disable options for the apply coupon code and preview option.
 6. **Redeem/Recharge** -  This setting helps you to grow your revenue, by offering easy redeeming/recharging of gift card vouchers for your offline businesses.
 7. **Generate Link** - Enter your Email Id, Name, and then click on the "Generate Link" tab.
 8. **Gift Card Template** - You can also edit the Gift card existing template and provide your own layout to the customers.
 9. **Default Price** -  This setting defines the Gift Card Price by default and is not customizable by the customer.
 10. **Price Range** -This setting allows the customer to feed in the amount within the provided price range.
 11. **Selected Price** - This setting helps your customer to select the price from the provided list of options.
 12. **User Price** - In this setting the customer can enter the price amount of his choice.
+13. **Variable  Price** - In this setting, the customer can select the variable price option and add description.

 == Frequently Asked Questions ==